Agent Skills: Rules Review

 1. Collect results from all reviewers (parallel Agents or inline iterations).

-• Output: No rule violations found as the final result and exit the skill.
+• Output: No rule violations found as the final prose result, then emit the verdict per ## Return contract and end the processing flow.

 3. If violations were found: